Self Driving Cars

 Park your autonomous car dreams for now, because trucks are where it's at

-However as glitzy as this may be, autonomy is also shaking up the trucking industry in an equally profound way.
-They might not capture as many headlines, or find themselves the stars of the world's most glamorous motor shows.
-But they are being worked on by numerous companies right now — some are decades-old automakers, others are brand new startups.
+However glitzy this may be, autonomy is also shaking up the trucking industry in an equally profound way.
+It might not capture as many headlines or find itself the stars of the world's most glamorous motor shows, but numerous companies are working on it right now—some are decades-old automakers, others are brand new startups.

 Read More: